 We sit back in our plastic chairs, feet in the warm sand.
 The weather is great.
 Not even 10 minutes later our food arrives.

 Lamb curry with roti bread is for the hubs.
 The lamb is very flavorful, the spiced Indian curry sauce is lovely and it also got potatoes in it.
 The 2 roti flatbreads are crunchy and delicious.

-He’s Rajah, the owner of the place and the father of the 2 girls.
+He is Rajah, the owner of the place, husband to Mary and the father of the 2 girls.
 He shows us some newspaper clippings about his café and starts talking about the miracle baby.

 Thulaashi, the Miracle Baby

 His Miami Cafe Batu Ferringhi bar was hit by the 2004 tsunami and totally destroyed.

 His infant daughter was sleeping on a mattress that was sucked into the ocean by the current but the mattrass flooded back ashore and when she was found unharmed she was still sleeping.

 That little baby was the girl who just took our order, Thulaashi.